 I can come to site and do some training as well as a site inspection for hive location.

 How long before I get bees?
 Two weeks to to years give or take.
 Once you have one hive filled they will then cascade over into the empty hives relatively quickly over a number of years, as long a rigorous routine of inspecting and baiting is followed.

 What is the difference between a NORMAL beehive like a WBC and a GARDENERS BEEHIVE?

 Normal beehives are for making honey, and have to be serviced by a beekeeper every 11 days in summer.

-GARDENERS BEEHIVE if for pollination only.
+GARDENERS BEEHIVE if for pollination primarily.

-Gardeners Beehive for farmers
+Gardeners Beehive for every one.